Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Physical Features of India

 Class 9 Geography Chapter 2 Notes - Physical Features of India

-India's varied landscape includes mountains, plateaus, deserts, plains, and islands.
-The Peninsular Plateau is one of the oldest landforms on Earth, while the Himalayas and Northern Plains are more recent.
-The Himalayas are the highest and one of the most rugged mountain ranges in the world.
-They are relatively young in geological terms and consist of folded mountains that stretch along the northern border of India.
-These mountains run from the Indus to the Brahmaputra in a west-east direction, creating an unstable zone with high peaks, deep valleys, and fast-flowing rivers.
-The Northern Plains are made up of alluvial deposits, while the Peninsular Plateau features igneous and metamorphic rocks, gentle hills, and wide valleys.
+India's diverse landscape includes mountains, plateaus, deserts, plains, and islands.
+The Peninsular Plateau is one of the India's oldest landforms, while the Himalayas and Northern Plains are more recent.
+The Himalayas are geologically active with high peaks and fast-flowing rivers, while the Northern Plains are shaped by alluvial deposits.
+The Peninsular Plateau features ancient rocks, gentle hills, and wide valleys.

 Class 9 Geography Chapter 2 Notes - Physical Features of India